-COVID-19 Guidelines for Teams Last Revised: January 26, 2021
+COVID-19 Guidelines for Teams

+Last Revised: January 29, 2022

-Due to the COVID-19 pandemic, school robotics clubs are currently not running.
+School robotics clubs are currently not running in many instances.
 As such, teams will likely have to meet on their own time outside of school hours.
-Our priority is to keep you and your team safe and healthy, so we can meet again in person in a future year when the COVID-19 pandemic is over.
+Our priority is to keep you and your team safe and healthy, so we can meet again in person in a future year when the competition can be held in person again.
 This is why we have created the following guidelines using the current available guidelines and evidence.
 In some cases, we have decided to go beyond what is recommended out of an abundance of caution.

 With that said, regularly check federal government, provincial government and local public health unit websites for the latest information on public health measures and restrictions.
-You must follow any laws enacted by government and/or Section 22 Orders issued under the Health Protection and Promotion Act (Ontario) by a (Chief) Medical Officer of Health.
+You must follow any laws enacted by government and/or Section 22 Class Orders and/or Letters of Instruction issued under the Health Protection and Promotion Act (Ontario) by a (Chief) Medical/Public Health Officer of Health.
 Laws are subject to change on a regular basis.
 Wherever the law and/or public health guidance restricts you from following any of our guidelines or helps to better protect you from COVID-19 than our guidelines, the law and/or public health guidance takes precedent over our guidelines.